페이지 이동경로

 ...error="invalid_grant", error_description="Invalid redirect:...

-This error occurs when the Redirect URI set in [My Application] > [Kakao Login] > [Redirect URI] mismatches with redirect_uri used to request an authorization code.
+This error occurs when the Redirect URI set in [Kakao Login] > [General] > [Redirect URI] on the app management page mismatches with redirect_uri used to request an authorization code.
 You must set Redirect URI used to get an authorization code before requesting this API.
 If you have already set it, check if the set Redirect URI is exactly the same with the redirect_uri that is returned through the error message.

 A specific consent item is not displayed on the Consent screen.